Robert Hardy: Personal life

-His first marriage, in 1952, was to Elizabeth Fox, the daughter of Sir Lionel Fox; they had a son, Paul.
+Hardy's first marriage, in 1952, was to Elizabeth Fox, the daughter of Sir Lionel Fox; they had a son, Paul.
 This marriage ended in 1956.
 In 1961 he married Sally Pearson, the daughter of the baronet Sir Neville Pearson and Dame Gladys Cooper as well as a half-sister of John Buckmaster and a sister-in-law of Robert Morley.
 From this marriage, which ended in 1986, Hardy had two other children, one of whom is Justine Hardy, a journalist, activist and psychotherapist who founded Healing Kashmir.

-He was a close friend of actor Richard Burton, whom he met at Oxford University.
+Hardy was a close friend of actor Richard Burton, whom he met at Oxford University.
 He shared some memories of their wartime friendship and read extracts from Burton's newly published diaries at the Cheltenham Literature Festival in 2012.

 While playing Henry V, Hardy developed an interest in medieval warfare, and in 1963 he wrote and presented an acclaimed television documentary on the subject of the Battle of Agincourt.
 He also wrote two books on the subject of the longbow, Longbow: A Social and Military History and The Great Warbow: From Hastings to the Mary Rose with Matthew Strickland.
 He was one of the experts consulted by the archaeologist responsible for raising the Mary Rose.
 He was Master of the Worshipful Company of Bowyers of the City of London from 1988 to 1990.
 In 1996 he was elected a Fellow of the Society of Antiquaries.

 In February 2013, Hardy withdrew from his scheduled performance as Winston Churchill in Peter Morgan's play, The Audience, after suffering cracked ribs as the result of a fall.

 Hardy died on 3 August 2017, aged 91, at Denville Hall, a home for retired actors.